-Foxes can be a nuisance to gardeners and allotment owners because of fouling, digging, or damaging garden plants.
+Foxes can be a nuisance to gardeners and property owners because of fouling (pooping on), digging, or damaging garden plants.
 Moreover, in autumn and winter, the main dispersal and breeding seasons, foxes can be heard screaming and barking and thus disturbing people’s sleep or prompting dogs to bark.
-However, foxes can cause a serious nuisance in towns and most problems are easily solved by using commercially available repellents or simple advice on how to deter foxes from gardens.
+However, foxes can cause a serious nuisance in towns, but most problems are easily solved by using commercially available repellents or simple advice on how to deter foxes from your yard.

 How can I keep my pet safe from foxes?